robertod-adams/robertod-adams/README.md

-- 👋 Hi, I’m @robertod-adams
+- 👋 Hi, I’m robertod-adams
 - 👀 I'm interested in entering this broad technology market that there are countless areas to work in, which is why I've been dedicating myself to this spectacular front-end area.
 - 🌱 I'm currently learning the three tools: front, html, css and javascript, and my goal is to learn the react and angular frameworks, to be a differentiator in my role.
 - 💞️ I'm looking to collaborate in the area of ​​technology, which is an excellent way to contribute to innovation and development of new solutions, ideas on how I can improve in this sector, is to contribute to open source projects, which are software that anyone can use, modify and improve .